 |ASP:4190/SSW:4190||Aging Studies Internship and Seminar||3|

-Students must complete an additional 3 s.h. of electives selected from aging and longevity studies courses (prefix ASP) and/or from approved aging-related courses offered by other academic units.
-Practicum and/or research courses offered by other academic units may be accepted for elective credit if they focus on aging; students who wish to apply course work from other departments should consult the Aging and Longevity Studies Program.
+Students must complete an additional 3 s.h. of elective course work selected from aging and longevity studies courses (prefix ASP) and/or from approved aging-related courses offered by other academic units.
+Practicum and/or research courses offered by other academic units may be accepted for internship credit if they focus on aging; students who wish to apply course work from other departments should consult the Aging and Longevity Studies Program.